kannans89/RustRepo/08_Strings/08_Strings.md

 ## Illustration: split string with a delimiter

-The split methods returns an iterator , so we are using for each loop to iterate over the result.
+The split method returns an iterator , so we are using for each loop to iterate over the result.
 Sometimes we need to store the split result in a collection , so we can use `collect` method as shown below.Collect method returns a Vector.

 ```rust
 fn main() {